na-na-hi/renget/archive/rzimh.md

 "See, I have a girlfriend!
 We're very serious."
 He holds out his phone, showing off a blurry picture.

 Curie looked at the blur in Inigo's phone.
 "That's just a smudge.. and I don't buy it.
-You sure you're not just in denial?"
+Are you sure you're not just in denial?"

 "It's her quirk, okay?"
 Inigo insisted.
 "And Junichi has this thing going with a girl, kinda like a will-they-won't-they-kill-each-other thing.
 Very enemies-to-lovers.
 They’ve only met up a few times but it's kinda cute.
 I call em’ the bonezone."